-- 1. Route the control panel cable through the side wall of the system. - 2.
-Align the right control panel assembly with the control panel slot on the system. - 3.
-Connect the control panel cable to the connector on the system board and lower the cable latch to secure the cable in place. - 4.
-Using a Phillips #1 screwdriver, install the screw that secures the control panel to the system.
+- 1. Route the control panel cable and VGA cable through the side wall of the system. - 2.
+Align the control panel with the control panel slot on the system and attach the control panel to the system. - 3.
+Connect the VGA cable to the system board. - 4.
+Connect the control panel cable to the connector on the system board and lower the cable latch to secure the cable in place. - 5.
+Using a Phillips #1 screwdriver, install the screw that secures the control panel and cable tube to the system.

-Figure 125.
-Installing the right control panel
+Figure 140.
+Installing right control panel